matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 :::

-To learn how to verify your smart contrcat using zkSync block explorer, click [here](./contract-verification.md).
+To learn how to verify your smart contract using zkSync block explorer, click [here](./contract-verification.md).

-3. Create the `contracts` and `deploy` folders.
+1. Create the `contracts` and `deploy` folders.
 The former is the place where all the contracts' `*.sol` files should be stored, and the latter is the place where all the scripts related to deploying the contract will be put.

-4. Create the `contracts/Greeter.sol` contract and insert the following code there:
+2. Create the `contracts/Greeter.sol` contract and insert the following code there:

 ```solidity
 //SPDX-License-Identifier: Unlicense